 With the rise of competing theories, intellectual warfare can break out.
 In the worst-case scenario, this can be hard-fought and even bloody.
 Careers can be speared in the process, and the collateral damage can be considerable.
 One thing I’ve learned is that successful research can, alas, sometimes be as much about the ability to negotiate this sociocultural realm, and the associated human politics, as it is a pure quest for scientific truth.

 7. The Oxford comma: yea or nay?

-That said, there is a veritable cottage industry which seeks to enforce one convention or another.
-But the self-appointed grammar ‘police’ are, to my mind, missing the essence of language; it never stands still.
-Change is both inevitable, and necessary, as new generations re-use aspects of the language of their forebears in order to construct the revised social world that they now inhabit.
+That said, there is a veritable cottage industry that seeks to enforce one convention or another.
+But the self-appointed grammar ‘police’ is, to my mind, missing the essence of language; it never stands still.
+Change is both inevitable and necessary, as new generations re-use aspects of the language of their forebears in order to construct the revised social world that they now inhabit.